 Yet it’s proving very difficult to counter-condition her to the sound.

 From week 1 (beginning March 19, 2016) I attempted to set up a CC/DS method specific to garbage truck sounds.
 I had made a recording (I was quite pleased with it, as it “captured” all the typical sounds of a City of Toronto garbage truck on our street).
 Michael then put 30 seconds of silence on the front — and doubled the set, to create almost 2 minutes of sound.
 The silent stretch would give me time to attach my ipod to the speakers and resume play with Lyra (ideally, without her sensing what was to come).

 Here’s the actual recording (i.e., “here’s one I made earlier” on an iphone, from the front porch, 20 feet from the road):

-All of this is a rough draft — the very start of a research project.
 One thing now clear to me is that little research has been done on the use of recordings to help dogs with sound sensitivities and phobias — for all that it seems otherwise.
 The problem has so many twists and turns; there’s no manual.
+How can we pair a bus sound with good things, always, when we can’t know if our dog is hearing the sound in between our trials?
 As Dr. Karen Overall herself said in 2014: “It actually scares me that we think we know more than we do.”